One question Multiple AI arguments One clear verdict

 Every AI model has biases, blind spots, and knowledge gaps.
 When you rely on just one, you get one perspective — dressed up as truth.

-The real insight lives in the disagreement.
-AI Arena surfaces it.
+The real insight lives in the disagreement. omnicall surfaces it.

 🎭